kevlingo/roster-copilot/docs/Project_Brief.md

 ## Key Features / Scope (High-Level Ideas for MVP)

-**A. Standard Fantasy League Core Functionality (Baseline for MVP):**

-* User account creation and management.
+- Feature Idea 1: User account creation and management with email verification
-* Ability to create new fantasy leagues with basic customization options.
-* Functionality to join existing leagues.
+- Feature Idea 2: Fantasy league creation with basic customization options
+- Feature Idea 3: Join existing leagues functionality
-* A standard live online draft room (e.g., supporting snake drafts).
+- Feature Idea 4: Live online draft room supporting snake drafts
-* Team roster management capabilities: setting weekly lineups, adding/dropping players (waiver wire system).
+- Feature Idea 5: Team roster management with weekly lineup setting and waiver wire system
-* Real-time display of fantasy scores during NFL games.
+- Feature Idea 6: Real-time fantasy score display during NFL games
-* League standings and schedule viewing.
+- Feature Idea 7: League standings and schedule viewing
-* Access to basic player statistics and relevant NFL news feeds.
+- Feature Idea 8: Access to basic player statistics and NFL news feeds

-**B. Roster Copilot AI-Powered Features (MVP Differentiators):**

-* **AI Copilot Onboarding System:** An interactive interview process to establish a "User Preference Profile" (capturing experience, risk tolerance, play style, etc.).
+- Feature Idea 9: AI Copilot Onboarding System with interactive interview process to establish User Preference Profile
-* **"Draft Day Co-Pilot":**
-    * Real-time, personalized player recommendations during live drafts, tailored by the User Preference Profile and evolving team needs.
-    * Simplified guidance and explanations for new users throughout the draft event.
-* **Personalized In-Season AI Guidance:**
-    * AI-generated, matchup-aware start/sit suggestions for weekly lineups, with clear, concise reasoning.
-    * Targeted waiver wire pickup recommendations based on individual team needs and user preferences.
-* **Basic "Explain My Advice" Feature:** For key AI-generated suggestions (e.g., draft pick, waiver add), the AI Copilot will provide a brief rationale, potentially referencing a user preference or a high-level insight from its analysis.
+- Feature Idea 10: Draft Day Co-Pilot with real-time, personalized player recommendations and simplified guidance for new users
+- Feature Idea 11: Personalized In-Season AI Guidance with matchup-aware start/sit suggestions and targeted waiver wire recommendations
+- Feature Idea 12: Basic "Explain My Advice" Feature providing clear rationale for AI-generated suggestions

 ## Post MVP Features / Scope and Ideas

-* **Advanced AI Simulation Capabilities:**
-    * Detailed individual player performance simulations (e.g., outcome distributions).
+- Feature Idea 1: Advanced AI Simulation Capabilities with detailed individual player performance simulations and outcome distributions
-    * Full-season roster simulations for strategic planning and "what-if" scenarios.
+- Feature Idea 2: Full-season roster simulations for strategic planning and "what-if" scenarios
-* **Enhanced Dynasty & Keeper League Support:**
-    * AI-driven rookie draft advice.
+- Feature Idea 3: Enhanced Dynasty & Keeper League Support with AI-driven rookie draft advice
-    * Future draft pick valuation and trade analysis tools.
+- Feature Idea 4: Future draft pick valuation and trade analysis tools
-    * Tools for assessing and rebuilding "orphan" dynasty teams.
+- Feature Idea 5: Tools for assessing and rebuilding "orphan" dynasty teams
-* **"Advanced Stats Demystifier" Features:**
-    * Translation of complex football analytics into simple, actionable insights personalized for the user.
+- Feature Idea 6: "Advanced Stats Demystifier" Features translating complex football analytics into simple, actionable insights
-    * Identification of players overperforming/underperforming their underlying metrics.
+- Feature Idea 7: Identification of players overperforming/underperforming their underlying metrics
-* **"Behavioral Coach" / "Tilt-Control" Copilot:**
-    * Gentle AI-driven guidance to help manage impulsive decisions or emotional reactions to game outcomes.
+- Feature Idea 8: "Behavioral Coach" / "Tilt-Control" Copilot with gentle AI-driven guidance for impulsive decisions
-    * Reminders of the user's pre-stated strategic principles.
+- Feature Idea 9: Reminders of user's pre-stated strategic principles and risk tolerance
-* **League Engagement & Commissioner Tools:**
-    * AI-assisted creation of entertaining league recaps or power rankings.
+- Feature Idea 10: League Engagement & Commissioner Tools with AI-assisted creation of entertaining league recaps
-    * Suggestions for fun league rules, traditions, or side bets.
+- Feature Idea 11: Suggestions for fun league rules, traditions, or side bets
-    * Advanced tools to help commissioners manage and customize their leagues.
+- Feature Idea 12: Advanced commissioner tools for league management and customization
-* **Deeper Matchup & Opponent Analysis:**
+- Feature Idea 13: Deeper Matchup & Opponent Analysis with granular player-on-player matchup analysis
-    * More granular analysis of individual player-on-player matchups.
-    * AI insights into opposing teams' tendencies or roster vulnerabilities.
+- Feature Idea 14: AI insights into opposing teams' tendencies or roster vulnerabilities
-* **Expanded AI Copilot Learning & Personalization:**
+- Feature Idea 15: Expanded AI Copilot Learning & Personalization with continuous User Preference Profile refinement
-    * Continuous refinement of the User Preference Profile based on ongoing user interactions, decisions, and feedback.
-    * Deeper learning of league-specific dynamics and historical trends.
+- Feature Idea 16: Deeper learning of league-specific dynamics and historical trends

 ## Known Technical Constraints or Preferences

-* **Constraints:**
+- **Constraints:**
-    * Primary Nature: This project is a **Proof-of-Concept (PoC)** specifically for a **hackathon entry**.
+  - Primary Nature: This project is a Proof-of-Concept (PoC) specifically for a hackathon entry
-    * Timeline: The core application MVP *must* be developed within a **one-month timeframe**.
+  - Timeline: The core application MVP must be developed within a one-month timeframe
-    * Development Methodology: Heavy reliance on **AI tools and assistance** is planned to achieve this rapid development.
+  - Development Methodology: Heavy reliance on AI tools and assistance is planned to achieve this rapid development
-    * Budget: Assumed to be very lean, typical for a hackathon (focus on core functionality, marketing site is secondary).
+  - Budget: Assumed to be very lean, typical for a hackathon (focus on core functionality, marketing site is secondary)
-    * Scope: Must be tightly controlled to be achievable within one month as a PoC.
+  - Scope: Must be tightly controlled to be achievable within one month as a PoC
-* **Initial Architectural Preferences (if any):**
+- **Initial Architectural Preferences (if any):**
-    * Platform: For a one-month PoC, a **web-based application** is likely the most feasible approach.
+  - Platform: For a one-month PoC, a web-based application is likely the most feasible approach
-    * Technology Choices: Lean towards technologies known for **rapid development, strong AI library support, and ease of deployment**.
+  - Technology Choices: Lean towards technologies known for rapid development, strong AI library support, and ease of deployment
-* **Risks:**
+- **Risks:**
-    * The **extremely tight one-month timeline** for delivering a functional PoC with novel AI features.
+  - The extremely tight one-month timeline for delivering a functional PoC with novel AI features
-    * **Scope Creep** during development.
+  - Scope Creep during development
-    * **AI Development Efficiency:** The actual time to generate, integrate, test, and debug AI-generated code can be unpredictable.
+  - AI Development Efficiency: The actual time to generate, integrate, test, and debug AI-generated code can be unpredictable
-    * **Data Requirements:** Sourcing, integrating, and processing NFL data within the month.
+  - Data Requirements: Sourcing, integrating, and processing NFL data within the month
-    * **PoC Limitations:** The output will be a Proof of Concept and will need clear expectation management for hackathon demonstration.
+  - PoC Limitations: The output will be a Proof of Concept and will need clear expectation management for hackathon demonstration
-* **User Preferences (as project visionary for this hackathon PoC):**
+- **User Preferences:**
-    * The app must **clearly and effectively demonstrate the core unique AI Copilot capabilities** outlined for the MVP.
+  - The app must clearly and effectively demonstrate the core unique AI Copilot capabilities outlined for the MVP
-    * It should be **functional enough** for a compelling demonstration of these core AI features.
+  - It should be functional enough for a compelling demonstration of these core AI features
-    * **Aesthetics & User Experience:** The application must possess a **modern, clean, and visually appealing user interface** that "pops."
-It should also be **responsive**.
-While comprehensive functional polish might be adjusted due to the hackathon timeline, the core user experience and visual presentation for demonstrated features should be high quality.
+  - Aesthetics & User Experience: The application must possess a modern, clean, and visually appealing user interface that "pops."
+It should also be responsive
-    * Overall, **speed of development and ease of showcasing the AI's unique value** are primary drivers, balanced with a compelling and intuitive UI for the core demo path.
+  - Overall, speed of development and ease of showcasing the AI's unique value are primary drivers, balanced with a compelling and intuitive UI for the core demo path

 ## Relevant Research (Optional)